827 E Market Street Louisville KY 40206 Phone: 502-586-4554 Email: admissions@louisvilleaddictioncenter.com

 Recover With Louisville Addiction Center

 Relapse happens.
 The statistics on addiction say that relapse is more common than not in those seeking recovery from addiction to drugs and alcohol.
-When relapse happens, the substances often take over quickly leading to severe impacts to a person’s overall well-being.
+When relapse happens, the substances often take over quickly, leading to severe impacts on a person’s overall well-being.
 If you or a loved one are struggling with a relapse, Louisville Addiction Center can help.
-We have trained professionals that can help along in the process of healing and finding recovery, as well as relapse prevention, a crucial portion of addiction recovery.
-Call us today and begin your journey to healing.
+We have trained professionals who can help along in the process of healing and finding recovery, as well as relapse prevention, a crucial portion of addiction recovery.

 Contact Us